How To Set Fitness Goals

 Give yourself a huge pat on the back.
 Reaching a fitness goal is such an amazing thing and something you should feel proud of!

 What happens if I don’t reach my fitness goal?

 If you don’t reach the goal you set for yourself, your fitness journey isn’t over!

-Above all, consider it an opportunity to learn and grow from the experience — there is a valuable lesson in everything!
-Think of it this way, you either win or you learn!
+Above all, consider it an opportunity to learn and grow from the experience — there can be valuable lessons in setbacks.
+Think of it this way: you either win or you learn.

-You will bounce back and be more empowered than ever!
+You can bounce back more empowered than ever.